 I’ve talked about my journey of moving to London from America before, but I remember months and months of desperately googling things like “how to move to the UK from America” and “how to move to London as an American.” many times when I was first starting out.
-You are basically hoping for a miracle or at least an article that will tell you moving to London is easy.
+You are basically hoping for a miracle or at least an article that will tell you all about UK visa types and ultimately reassure you that moving to London is easy (false).

 I started as a study abroad student at Richmond: The American University in London and with API and CAPA, then did my Master’s Degree at the University of Westminster, and then finally got a partner visa and now live here permanently.
-So for anyone wondering how to move from America to London, here are 5 things you need to know.
+So for anyone wondering how to move from America to London or how to move from America to England, here are some things you really need to know.

 What Visa Do You Need to Move to London?